Introducing The Shelf: A Transparent Way to Advertise Leanpub Books on Our Website

 At Leanpub, just like everyone else, we are not against using algorithms to help choose better results, since that can help sell books by showing your book to readers who have looked at similar books, for example.

 But as useful as such algorithms can be, we’re sensitive to the constant sense of randomness and even futility that authors face when it comes to book promotion.

-In this ocean of uncertainty, we wanted to provide authors with a little island, something that may seem rather old-fashioned in its transparency and certainty: a fixed, paid advertising spot right on our homepage where you know how your books will be presented to readers.
+In this ocean of uncertainty, we wanted to provide authors with a little island, something that may seem rather old-fashioned in its transparency and certainty: fixed, paid advertising spots where you know how your books will be presented to readers.

 That’s why we built something simultaneously old school and in some ways unconventional that we call “The Shelf.”
 Here are some details about how it works:

-- You can currently buy a spot on The Shelf for a duration of either 20 days, 40 days, 3 months, 6 months, 1 year, 2 years or 5 years (that’s partly what I mean by unconventional)
+- You can currently buy a spot on The Shelf for a duration of either 40 days, 3 months, 6 months or 1 year

 - To make spots on The Shelf more meaningful, it is limited to 120 spots.
-This will not change until November 1, 2023 at the earliest (this type of long-term commitment is also unconventional)
+This will not change without 1 year of notice from us

 - Your book’s clickable cover image will always be shown on the main Shelf, and cycled at least once every 20 days to a more prominent spot on the Featured Shelf